-Most site visits are conducted between January and April, with students presenting findings in May, and written reports provided in June.
-CEE then provides additional support as needed to see projects through to completion, including guidance in preparing scopes of work for design/engineering/build contracts, impartial review of bid proposals, and connecting with Mass Save to pursue financial incentives toward implementation.
+Site visits are typically conducted between January February and March, and then our student teams give final presentations to the communities in April or May.
+CEE offers additional support as needed to see projects through to completion, including guidance in preparing scopes of work for design/engineering/build contracts, impartial review of bid proposals, and assistance connecting with Mass Save to pursue financial incentives toward implementation.

-Our reports provide actionable recommendations with information on energy and cost savings potential, as well as consideration of indoor air quality and occupant comfort.
+We provide actionable recommendations with information on energy and cost savings potential, as well as consideration of indoor air quality and occupant comfort.
 The recommendations often include a combination of short term actions to improve energy efficiency and longer term options to transition facilities toward electrification and/or renewable energy.
-Our reports have served as the basis for several successful Green Communities competitive grants and completed projects, while giving dozens of students valuable hands-on experience in auditing and reporting.
+Our reports have served as the basis for several successful Green Communities competitive grants and completed projects, while giving dozens of students valuable hands-on experience in auditing, analysis, and reporting.

 In building audits, our team conducts an in-depth review of the building envelope and HVAC systems to identify opportunities to improve efficiency and transition toward renewable energy sources.
 In many cases, our recommendations can also improve building comfort, indoor environmental quality, and functionality.